 Operating Surface

 NML_OPER operates as a RIPE maintainer handle associated with French network registry records.
-It appears in the mnt-by and mnt-lower fields of autonomous system objects AS199248 and AS210839, as well as related inetnum and route objects.
+It appears in the mnt-by and mnt-lower fields of autonomous system entities AS199248 and AS210839, as well as related inetnum and route entities.
 The handle allows designated staff to update contact details, routing policies, and IP assignments without granting live network access.
 It serves as the technical maintainer for NUMLOG S.A.S.

 and STJ SAS, both registered in France.